Timipre Sylva

+Timipre Marlin Sylva CON (born 7 July 1964) is a Nigerian politician who served as the minister of state for Petroleum Resources of Nigeria from 2019 to 2023.
+He previously served as governor of Bayelsa State from 2007 to 2012.

 Early life and background

 Sylva was born in Brass, Bayelsa (formerly Rivers State, of which Bayelsa State was split off from in 1996), He got part of his education in Bayelsa and in Lagos, the former capital of Nigeria.
 He was a member of the Rivers State House of Assembly in the 1990s.

 Education

 Sylva graduated from the University of Port Harcourt with distinction in English (Linguistics) in 1986.
 At the time, he was the best graduating student from his department and departmental valedictorian.
 He was subsequently awarded a Doctor in International Relations (Honoris causa) by the UBIS University in 2011.
-Sylva was awarded his second Doctorate (Honoris Causa) in Public Administration on the 2nd of December 2020 by AiPA (African Institute of Public Administration), Leading Edge Foundation and LBBS.
+Sylva was awarded his second Doctorate (Honoris Causa) in public administration on 2 December 2020 by AiPA (African Institute of Public Administration), Leading Edge Foundation and LBBS.